perses/perses/docs/plugins/panels.md

-# Panel Plugin
+# Panel plugins

-This is the list of every panel plugin we are supporting.
+This documentation provides an exhaustive list of the panel plugins supported by Perses.

 ## BarChart